Swimming Pool Register

 Swimming Pools - Pool Fence Compliance Certificate

 A Swimming Pool Compliance Certificate is issued when swimming pool fencing meets all requirements as specified under Part 2 of the Swimming Pools Act 1992.
 These certificates can only be issued by Council.
-Apply now for your pool fence certificate (fees apply):
+Apply now for your pool fence certificate, or for exemption (fees apply):